ryanbinns/ttwatch/README.md

 2. ttbincnv - Post-processor allowing conversion of the ttbin file formats to either (currently) csv, gpx, kml or tcx  files, using broadly similar formats to the official TomTom file formats.
+3. ttbinmod - Post-processor allowing modifications to be made to the ttbin file.
+Currently, adding/modifying lap markers and truncating the file at the end of the workout (last lap, goal completion etc) are supported.
+4. ttbin2mysports.sh - script that enabled uploading to a MapMyFitness account that is linked to a MySports account.
+Automatically converts the ttbin file to a TCX file before uploading.

 System Requirements
 ===================